upperwalker/offer-ingestor-challenge/README.md

 - I have added a few JSDoc todos which can be addressed later
 - I have considered using nest interceptors initially, but decided to isolate external providers requests from offers business domain for better scalability
-- I used in-memory database to simlify project setup
+- I used in-memory database to simplify project setup
-- It took a bit longer that 2 hours, but I was free on Saturday :)
+- It took a bit longer than 2 hours, but I was free on Saturday :)
 ## Installation

 ```bash